Chinmay-03/Hacktoberfest-X-MIBCS-2022/FavouriteREPO.md

 Front-End-Interview-Handbok|https://github.com/yangshun/front-end-interview-handbook|  Front End interview preparation materials for busy engineers. jwasham/coding-interview-university |https://github.com/jwasham/coding-interview-university | This repo help to prepare you well for a technical interview at just about any software company, including the giants: Amazon, Facebook, Google, and Microsoft.

+JulioCodes|https://github.com/JulioCodesSM/CodeSnippets| This repo provides css codes for perfect designing to your website.